uclasystem/bamboo/README.md

-# Project Pactum
+# Bamboo

-TODO.
+Afforable deep learning through resilient preemptible instances.

 ## Setup

 Ensure you have the following requirements:

-- Python 3.8
+- Python 3.7
-- TensorFlow 2.3
+- PyTorch 1.10.0

 Documentation has the following requirements: